bolpin/humi/README.md

 	config.action_mailer.default_url_options = { host: 'localhost', port: 3000 }

-	In production, :host should be set to the actual host of your application.
+	TODO: In production, :host should be set to the actual host of your application.

 ```
 rails generate active_admin:resource Partner
 etc.